Geita Gold Mine: Revival (2000 to present)

 The Geita mine re-commenced production in 2000, initially as a joint venture of AngloGold and Ashanti.
 With the merger of the two companies in 2004, the mine became fully owned by AngloGold Ashanti.
 The mine was inaugurated by then-Tanzanian President Benjamin Mkapa, who pledged more incentives for investments in the sector.
 But the opening of the mine also raised fears within environmentalists from Tanzania and Uganda that its closeness to Lake Victoria, 20 kilometres away, could cause further environmental damage to the already affected water system.
 Unlike the North Mara Gold Mine, where a spill caused extremely high levels of arsenic, cadmium, cobalt, copper, chrome, nickel and zinc at the area around, at Geita the situation was found to be less acute.
 But at Geita, too, higher than natural levels of arsenic and other metals in sediments were found.

 The mine started to experience production difficulties from 2007 onwards, starting with the failure of the highwall in the Nyankanga open pit, continued with some significant breakdowns of major mining equipment and in the process plant.
 Geita continued to underperform in 2009, producing 272,000 ounces of gold for the year, 43,000 short of the anticipated 315,000 ounces.

 In March 2010, a gang of robbers stormed into the mine, tied up a security guard, seized his gun and stole 14 boxes of explosives.
 The police later managed to arrest one of the gang members and retrieved 12 of the 14 boxes but the incident raised questions in regards to the security at the mine.

 At the end of September 2012, Charles Kitwanga, the deputy minister to the vice president’s office singled out the mine for its environmental efforts, citing it as a great example of how mines do not go hand in hand with pollution.

 As of 2021 it was owned and operated by AngloGold Ashanti.

 Production

 Production figures of the recent past were:

+Local facilities

+The 1960s airstrip, as at 2023, is known as Geita-Mchauru and has the ICAO code HTRU.
+The company maintains a school of around 25 pupils which was founded in 2001, the Geita Gold International School.
+There is also a golf club adjacent to the mine.